alexanderlarsen/Saneject/README.md

 Editor-time resolved serialized field dependency injection for Unity - keep your references visible, classes clean, ditch the runtime container.

 > ⚠️ **Beta Notice**
 > Saneject is currently in beta.
-While the core functionality is stable, I’m looking for testers to help catch edge cases, bugs and polish the tooling.
-If you find issues or have feedback, please open an issue or reach out.
+The framework is functionally stable, but the API is still evolving during the beta phase.
+Expect some breaking changes until 1.0.0.
+I’m looking for testers to help catch edge cases, bugs and polish the tooling.
+If you find issues or have feedback, feel free to open an issue or reach out.

 ## Table of Contents